Wacom-Developer/personal-knowledge-library/docs/knowledge/public/wikidata.md

 :   SiteLinks
     ---------
     Sitelinks in Wikidata are links between items in Wikidata and pages on external websites, such as Wikipedia, Wikimedia Commons, and other Wikimedia projects.
-A sitelink connects a Wikidata item to a specific page on an external website that provides more information about the topic represented by the item.
+A site-link connects a Wikidata item to a specific page on an external website that provides more information about the topic represented by the item.

     For example, a Wikidata item about a particular city might have sitelinks to the corresponding page on the English, French, and German Wikipedia sites.
-Each sitelink connects the Wikidata item to a specific page on the external website that provides more detailed information about the city.
+Each site-link connects the Wikidata item to a specific page on the external website that provides more detailed information about the city.

     Sitelinks in Wikidata help to connect and integrate information across different languages and projects,